One Year Changes Everything

 God is more interested in our character than our comfort.
 And He allows things to happen that will challenge us to the brink of what we feel is disaster.
 Oftentimes it is disaster!
 But He is faithful to walk us through it when we trust Him to, when we ask for His wisdom and seek His will.
 It’s as simple as that.
 He provides a way.

 And so I seek His face every day.
 I don’t know how else to survive anymore.
-I ask for His forgiveness every time I’m abrasive and impatient and downright spewing anger at one more piece of paperwork I have to scan and email.
+I ask for His forgiveness every time I’m abrasive and impatient and downright spewing anger about that one more piece of paperwork I have to scan and email.
 One more hoop to jump through.
 One more stumbling block.
-How does He put up with me and my temper
+How does He put up with me and my temper?

-The F-bomb.
-Not even kidding.
+The F-bomb!
+I’m not even kidding.
 Lemme tell ya…it has not been easy at all.
-Oh my …
+Oh my. …

 Honestly, in the big picture, I have nothing to complain about.
 I’ve been a spoiled homeless person since September 26th, 2024.
 And it truly boggles my mind how much we take for granted.
 Most of all, though, the joy of being in God’s Word and able to feel His presence when we draw close to Him.